pymover/pymover-script/README.md

 ## Customization

-The script is flexible and can be tailored to suit your specific file management needs or extended with additional features.
+The script is flexible and can be tailored to suit your file management needs or extended with additional features.

-## Usage:
-More information coming soon!
+Pymover is a side project.
+I'm making this script for my use case and thought maybe someone else wanted to use it, too :)